azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ## Performance Test Conclusions

 A complete analysis of the performance test can be found in the following appendices:
-- _Appendix E: Details of Serial Queries and Results_
+- _Appendix D: Details of Serial Queries and Results_
-- _Appendix F: Details of Multitenancy Stress Tests_
+- _Appendix E: Details of Multitenancy Stress Tests_
-- _Appendix G: Details of Performance Test Conclusions_
+- _Appendix F: Details of Performance Test Conclusions_

 This section will summarize our findings from analyzing data from the "Serial Queries" and "Multitenancy Stress" tests.